140mm Fans for Talon

 - ASIC 46C, VR 39C, fan 2500 rpm max

-- plain style; matte black
+- plainer style; matte black

 - cable is a bit short, but will fit if some cable management areas are bypassed